 Staten Island's Richmond Terrace runs parallel to the Kill Van Kull waterway, from the NY Ferry Terminal to Howland Hook.
 A mismash of gas stations, dry docks, storefront pentacostal and red brick catholic churches, bodegas, package stores, and small auto repair shops rub shoulders ungently.
 Chain link connects and separates everything.

 A few years ago I started a project, "Iron Things" I called it, the title from a line in the Mary Oliver poem The Leaf and the Cloud.
 I had recently buried my father and "emptied the closets" of the house I grew up in and sold it.
 My sisters and I each kept what we wanted, locked the door, and left.
-These are a few of the objects I kept: a packet of hair pins my father saved that were his mother's, my grandfather's oil stained shop coat with a few matchbooks in the left pocket, a miniature Swedish book of Psalms.
+These are a few of the objects I kept: a packet of hair pins my father saved that were his mother's, my grandfather's French mantle clock and his oil stained shop coat with a few matchbooks in the left pocket, Uncle Oscar's Swedish Book of Psalms, and my Christening Cup.
 There is something like deep memory embedded in these, but memory not mine.
 What memories I do have are of a stern grandmother, and the tool and machine filled wonderland of my grandfather's automotive shop in Essex Connecticut, where time seemed to have stopped when he died.
 I never knew him, but I think I know the hole his death carved into my father's heart.
 Now I carry these memory weighted items my father held on to, and other objects from my childhood home.

 This was his life.